top of page

 Sea Ghost is a ceramic work inspired by my underwater photographs, exploring the marine world through the representation of a frogfish.
 Its atypical body and natural camouflage, accentuated by textured ceramic reliefs, illustrate the richness and discretion of underwater life.
 This project combines observation, coil-casting technique, and a tribute to fascinating marine creatures.

-Sea shoes collection
+Sea shoe collection

 "Sea Shoe" is a sculpture born from a crystallized pump, inspired by objects frozen in time at the bottom of underwater wrecks.
 Reproduced in porcelain and rendered in various glazes, it evokes the proliferation of coral and its disappearance.
 Halfway between relic, shell, and abandoned object, this work embodies the fragility of memory and the poetry of the ephemeral.